MattNikonorov/Typing-Animation-in-CSS/README.md

 https://codepen.io/matveynikon/pen/GREvKMZ

-Intuitevely, to adjust for shorter strings of text, we will need to decrease the steps, duration, and target width of the "typing" animation:
+Intuitively, to adjust for shorter strings of text, we will need to decrease the steps, duration, and target width of the "typing" animation:

 https://codepen.io/matveynikon/pen/mdwMdmB